AndrewT02/CST435-Assignment-2/README.md

-# Parallel Image Processing System (Optimized Version)
+# Parallel Image Processing System

 A high-performance parallel image processing pipeline that applies multiple filters to images from the Food-101 dataset using Python's parallel computing paradigms with **optimized vectorized operations**.